-Headless torso found in Idaho cave identified as bootlegger
+Headless torso in Idaho cave identified as bootlegger who fled jail in 1916

 The scientists were able to determine the slain man’s hair was reddish brown, that he was of European descent, that he may have been around 40 years old when he died, and that his body had been there for at least six months and possibly as long as 10 or more years.
 They weren’t able to tell what killed the man, though they could determine that his body was dismembered by a variety of sharp tools, perhaps to make it easier for his killer to hide the remains.

 Earlier this year ISU and Clark County authorities asked the DNA Doe Project for help.
-The non-profit organization uses DNA testing to identify John and Jane Does in hopes of returning their remains to their families.
+The non-profit organization uses DNA data to identify John and Jane Does in hopes of returning their remains to their families.

-Lee Bingham Redgrave, a forensic genealogist with DNA Doe Project, said they analyzed DNA taken from the remains and then used the data to build a “genealogical tree.”
+Experts from Othram, a technology company focused on forensic DNA sequencing, analyzed a sample taken from the remains.
+Then Lee Bingham Redgrave, a forensic genealogist with DNA Doe Project, worked with her colleagues to build a “genealogical tree.”

 It was huge.
 The Buffalo Cave John Doe was descended from pioneers who came to Utah with the Church of Jesus Christ of Latter-Day Saints, and his likely grandfather was a polygamist with four wives.
 That meant Doe’s cousins and other relatives numbered in the hundreds, said Bingham Redgrave.